michalguspiel/Mobile-Privacy-Policy/index.md

 This privacy policy governs your use of the software application (“Application”) for mobile devices that was created by .
-The Application is Food cost calculator, tool application which simplifies calculating cost of products with it's waste and tax.
+The Application is Food Cost Calculator, tool application which simplifies calculating cost of products with it's waste and tax.

-What information does the Application obtain and how is it used?

-## User Provided Information

-The Application obtains the information you provide when you download and register the Application.
-Registration with us is optional.
-However, please keep in mind that you may not be able to use some of the features offered by the Application unless you register with us.

-When you register with us and use the Application, you generally provide (a) your name, email address, age, user name, password and other registration information; (b) transaction-related information, such as when you make purchases, respond to any offers, or download or use applications from us; (c) information you provide us when you contact us for help; (d) credit card information for purchase and use of the Application, and; (e) information you enter into our system when using the Application, such as contact information and project management information.

-We may also use the information you provided us to contact your from time to time to provide you with important information, required notices and marketing promotions.
+## Data Storage and Security

+User data collected by the Food Cost Calculator App is stored locally using a Room database.
+Please note that currently, the data is not encrypted.
+We take reasonable measures to protect user information against unauthorized access, alteration, disclosure, or destruction.

 ## Automatically Collected Information

-In addition, the Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.
+We may collect the following information from Users:

+Non-Personal Information: The App may collect non-personal information, such as device information and app usage data, which may be collected automatically or through third-party services like Google Analytics for market investigation purposes.

-##Does the Application collect precise real time location information of the device?
+## Does the Application collect precise real time location information of the device?

 This Application does not collect precise information about the location of your mobile device.